 The Director of Special Ed, together with the Special Ed Instructor, reviews all the IEPs and 504 plans and schedules meetings with families.
 They coordinate resources listed in the IEP (such as speech therapy or mental health services) and 504 plans.
 They also work one-on-one with the students, helping them understand and scaffold their study guides and assignments.
 The mental health specialist and the academic counselor are critical in meeting the needs of students who are at risk or struggling academically, especially during distance learning.
 The director of special education, mental health specialist, academic counselor and two administrators form the RTI team, which helps communicate student needs and provide support for teachers delivering content to them comprehensively.
 This team has been absolutely imperative in meeting the needs of students with academic and behavioral concerns, especially during distance learning.
 They support families and students in ensuring all students receive the intervention and support they need to be successful while at Silver Oak.
 The School's full-time Mental Health Specialist and Counselor lead the RTI (Response-to-Intervention) Team.
 This team includes the Director of Special Education, Vice-Principal and Principal.
 Regular mental health professional development and in-services are offered to the faculty and staff.
 Social Emotional Learning (SEL) training for teachers and staff is on-going, and an archive of teacher resources with SEL classroom strategies is available.
 Further, both the Mental Health Specialist and the Instructional Coach are available to consult with any staff member in the use of these resources.
-Mental Health presentations are conducted in each advisory class on a scheduled and as-needed basis.
-Mental Health surveys are conducted each semester, and as requested.
-Parent outreach is on-going, with home visits as necessary.
-This semester several elective offerings are focused on mental health, including Yoga, Wellness, Mindfulness and Meditation.
-Individ
+Mental Health presentations are conducted in each advisory class on a scheduled and as- needed basis.
+Mental Health, including Yoga, Wellness, Mindfulness and Meditation.
+Individual and group counseling sessions are available to all students.